xrplevm/docs.xrplevm.org/pages/users/introduction/what-is-the-xrpl.md

 - **Fast Transactions:** Transactions settle in just 3-5 seconds, ensuring near-instant finality.
 - **Low Fees:** Transaction fees are minimal, averaging less than a cent, making it ideal for high-frequency and micro-transactions.
-- **Energy Efficiency:** Unlike Proof-of-Work (PoW) blockchains like Bitcoin and Ethereum, XRPL uses a consensus algorithm that consumes minimal energy.
+- **Energy Efficiency:** Unlike Proof-of-Work (PoW) blockchains like Bitcoin (and Ethereum before its transition to Proof-of-Stake), XRPL uses a consensus algorithm that consumes minimal energy.

 ### Built-in Decentralized Exchange (DEX)